Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already provide readOnlyHint, openWorldHint, idempotentHint, and destructiveHint.
-The description adds value by confirming the tool is public and requires no authentication, and describes the content of the manifest.
+Annotations already provide readOnlyHint, idempotentHint, and destructiveHint.
+Description adds value by stating the tool is public (no auth) and describing the manifest contents.
 No contradictions.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.